 On March 7, 2023, the European Commission ("EC") and the United Kingdom Competition and Markets Authority ("CMA") carried out unannounced inspections of certain of IFF's facilities.
 On the same day, IFF was served with a grand jury subpoena by the Antitrust Division of the U.S. Department of Justice ("DOJ").
 IFF understands the EC, CMA, DOJ and the Swiss Competition Commission are investigating potential anticompetitive conduct as it relates to IFF's fragrance businesses.
 IFF has been and intends to continue cooperating with these investigations.
-During the first quarter of 2024, IFF has recognized a provision related to a procedural aspect of the investigation, which was not material to the financial statements.
+During the first six months of 2024, IFF recognized a provision of \notin 15.9 million in connection with a settlement with the European Commission.
+This settlement pertains to a charge related to the deletion of messages relevant to the investigation by a former Scent employee.
+This settlement does not conclude the ongoing antitrust investigations.
 IFF is currently unable, however, to predict or determine the duration or outcome of the investigations, or whether the outcome of the investigations will materially impact the Company's results of operations, liquidity or financial condition.

-Additionally, the Company from time to time does receive complaints from customers regarding product quality, performance or other aspects of its ongoing relationships.
-The Company is unable to determine whether the potential settlement of customer claims, if any, will materially impact the Company's results of operations, liquidity or financial settlement of operations, liquidity or financial settlement of a settlement of customer claims, if any, will materially impact the Company's results of operations, liquidity or financial settlement of settlement o
+Additionally, the Company from time to time receives complaints from customers regarding product quality, performance or other aspects of its ongoing relationships.
+The Company is unable to determine whether the potential settlement of customer claims, if any, will materially impact the Company's results of operations, liquidity, or financial condition.